rjsf-team/react-jsonschema-form/README.md

 #### Form data changes

 If you plan on being notified everytime the form data are updated, you can pass an `onChange` handler, which will receive the same args as `onSubmit` any time a value is updated in the form.

+#### Form field blur events

+Sometimes you may want to trigger events or modify exteran state when a field has been touched, so you can pass an `onBlur` handler, which will receive the id of the input that was blurred and the field value.

 ## Form customization